brona-ruzicka/malformed-osc.js/README.md

 This is a fork of the [osc.js library](https://github.com/colinbdclark/osc.js).

+It adds the ability to accept malformed messages without errors.
+Specifically by using the `ignoreMissingAdressSlash: true` option when creating a `Port` object, all packets that are [ambiguous](https://github.com/colinbdclark/osc.js/issues/72#issuecomment-269883882) are to be parsed as a message.

+Additionally it modifies when the port option default to `osc.defaults` to match the official documentation (bugfix).

-Now follows the original documentation of osc.js.
+*Now follows the amended original documentation of osc.js.*

 osc.js
 ------